Coronavirus Updates Home

 NYS Masking and Visitation Requirements Update:

-- Masking: As WHCC has already been requesting, a surgical mask is required at all times to enter.
-Surgical masks will be provided to visitors upon entry.
+- Masking: A surgical mask is required at all times to enter.
+Surgical masks will be provided to visitors upon entry if you do not have one.
 This is a precaution we were already recommending to our visitors, but is now a formal NYS DOH requirement and will be enforced.
 As a reminder, cloth masks, scarves, buffs, gators, or masks with vents/valves are not permitted.

-- Pre-Visitation Testing: The NYS Department of Health, in conjunction with the Governor’s office, is now requiring that ALL visitors be tested for COVID-19 and have proof of a negative test result prior to entry into the nursing home.
+- Pre-Visitation Testing: The NYS Department of Health, in conjunction with the Governor’s office, requires that ALL visitors be tested for COVID-19 and have proof of a negative test result prior to entry into the nursing home.
 Visitors include family, friends, vendors, transportation and entertainers.
 Testing Exemptions are ONLY for: Emergency personnel, Ombudsman representatives or Compassionate care visitors who are visiting in anticipation of end of life or in the case of significant mental, physical, or social decline or crisis.
-According to the NYS Department of Health, this is a temporary requirement due to the Omicron surge.
+According to the NYS Department of Health, this is a temporary requirement.
 It will be reevaluated as conditions change.
-All visitors entering WHCC will be required to provide proof of a negative test result upon entry beginning on Tuesday, 1/18/22.
+All visitors entering WHCC will be required to provide proof of a negative test result upon entry.
 Further details are in the visitation guidelines below.